Jlevings/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 ---
 name: Introductions
 # Introductions
-- Your Name
+- Joe Levingston
-- Job Title
+- Solutions Engineer
-- Automation Experience
+- VS Code
-- Favorite Text Editor

 ???
-Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.

-The favorite text editor question is a good ice breaker, but perhaps more importantly it gives you an immediate gauge of how technical your users are.
+My name is Joe Levingston and I will be your presenter for today.
+I am a Solutions Engineer at Hashicorp.
+Prior to this I've spent the last 7 years working in pre-sales with a variety of experience with various hardware software and cloud infrastructure and tools.

+My favorite text editor is VS Code.
+I like the different plugins that are available to assist my poor formatting.

 **There are no wrong answers to this question.
 Unless you say Notepad.
 Friends don't let friends write code in Notepad.**